UG-SaltyFish/Team-SaltyFish/README.md

   }
 }
 ```
-After you get a Heroku account, you can run the following commands in a cmd at src/ directory:<br>
+After you get a Heroku account, you can run the following commands in a cmd terminal at src/ directory:<br>
 ```
 heroku create saltyfish2 --buildpack mars/create-react-app
 ```